Yousef Huneiti: Military career

 In 2015, Huneiti was promoted to Assistant Commander of the Royal Jordanian Air Force for Operations and Air Defense, a role that highlighted his growing influence within the armed forces.
 In 2016, he reached the apex of his Air Force career by being appointed as Commander of the Royal Jordanian Air Force, a position he held until 2019.
+On September 2nd 2026, Lt.
+General Huneiti was retired by a royal decree after being promoted to Lt.
+General.